AitonGoldman/replay_rules/PINBURGH_RULES.md

 ### 1. Final Rounds

 Final rounds employ the same format as session play.
-All finalists, including finalists with byes, should check in before 9 am and must check in before 9:10 am.
-Any player who is not checked in will be disqualified.
+All finalists, including finalists with byes, should check in before 9 am and must check in before 9:10 am. `Double check this with the ReplayFX schedule, and adjust as necessary.
+Last year we had players frantic they wouldn't check in on time because the doors weren't open, and they were let in early.
+This meant the desk was not ready for them yet, because the desk didn't expect people before the doors opened.` Any player who is not checked in will be disqualified.
 Players will be moved up in rank, and alternate players will take the worst-seeded positions in the finals.
 Players in final rounds will be placed in four-player groups and play a four-game session in the same